 1.2 Export Obligation (EO)

-It is essential to fulfilling export obligations (Specific Export obligation) to avail benefits under the EPCG Scheme.
+It is essential to fulfilling export obligations (Specific Export obligations) to avail of benefits under the EPCG Scheme.
 An export obligation means earning foreign exchange equal to six times the amount of customs duty saved.
 This shall be noted that the export obligation to be fulfilled shall be the specific one that is over and above the Average export obligation for an importer.

 What if prescribed export obligations are not fulfilled?